-Here are signs that your cat looks up to you as a mother figure, if not its proper mom:
+Here are signs that your cat looks up to you as a mother figure:

 Cats learn to respond to the loving behaviors of their owners.
-If their human owners provide them with food, attention, and nurturing, cats are more likely to respond with affection.
+If their human caregiver provides them with food, attention, and nurturing, cats are more likely to respond with affection.

 Cats have learned to take advantage of human emotions just as human babies do to get their needs met.

-Normally, cats do not meow with other cats.
+Normally, cats don’t meow with other cats.
 Instead, they make these childlike vocalizations and meows to provoke loving emotions and behaviors from us alone.

-While they don’t do this as adults, they will often knead around their owners’ stomachs (or soft blankets) to remind themselves of the comforts of a nurturing mother.
-This is yet another sign that cats regard us as their mother figures.
+While they don’t do this as adults, they’ll often knead around their owners’ stomachs (or soft blankets) to remind themselves of the comforts of a nurturing mother.

-While their aloof demeanor may make it hard to read cat behavior, certain tell-tale signs can help you recognize your cat’s attachment to you.
-These include:
+While their aloof demeanor may make it hard to read feline behavior, certain signs can enable us to recognize your cat’s attachment to you.

-When a cat engages in headbutting, this indicates attachment and love towards its owner.
-Therefore, by rubbing its head against you, your cat identifies you as one of its friends.
+When a cat engages in headbutting, this indicates attachment and love toward its owner.
+Therefore, by rubbing its head against you, it identifies you as one of its friends.

 Headbutting is also used by cats to mark territory.
-As such, when your cat rubs its face against your body, it spreads its scent on you and marks you as its favorite person.
+So, when your cat rubs its face against your body, it spreads its scent on you and marks you as a favored person.

-A cat’s tail conveys crucial information about its mood.
+A cat’s tail conveys crucial information about its current mood.

-If the tail is erect and bushy with the hairs standing upright, it indicates that it feels frightened or threatened.
-On the other hand, an erect, swishing tail signifies that your cat is excited or happy to be in your presence.
+If the tail is erect and bushy with the hairs standing upright, it indicates that it feels frightened or threatened, while an erect, swishing tail signifies that your cat is happy or excited to be in your presence.

 Similarly, when your cat wraps its tail around your leg, this communicates friendship and affection.

 Cats show their bellies to creatures they feel safe around.
-Therefore, if your cat rolls over and stretches on the floor to reveal its underbelly, this is a definite sign that you have earned their trust.
+Therefore, if your cat rolls over to reveal its underbelly, this signifies that you’ve earned its trust.

 Purring signals that your cat loves you.
 In general, felines reserve their purrs to people they feel affection for.
 They don’t even purr with other cats, except for their young ones.